kittenlogic/unsupervised-pleasures/_posts/2020-10-10-queer-ai-ultimate-fantasy-014.md

 Come on!
 Come out!

 And he opened his eyes.
-He

 There was no one.
 Just him and

 Nothing.
 Just him and the empty

 I threw myself at him.
-I

 And he lay there.
 I covered him in my